Beats | May 16, 2019

 The 17 Sustainable Development Goals, for example, adopted by the United Nations in 2015, have gained traction among private investor as a simple, common framework for setting social and environmental impact targets.

-A growing market for definitions of the impact investor
+A roadmap for the impact revolution

 Earlier this year the GIIN introduced “core characteristics” of impact investing to signal the terms of participation.